gabuz0me/Demo_AoC_5/script/article_en.md

 circle = Circle(Point2D(4.5, -3.18), 6.25)
 ```

 If we don't care that much about giving a label to the center of the circle.
 Now we have created a circle at position $(4.5, -3.18)$ with a radius of $6.25$.
 For now, it doesn't do much, here we just linked data  but what are the things we may want to do with a circle?
-Retrieve it radius or diameter, compute its area maybe.
+Retrieve its radius or diameter, compute its area maybe.

 ```python
 radius = circle.radius